 Capable Individuals Reaching Further.

-- Gender Integration : Gender is a cross-cutting thematic area that directly affects development programs and is intrinsically linked to achieving project aims.
-We promote gender integration through contextualized, adaptable, and systems strengthening methods that can be seamlessly integrated into ongoing and new programs while maximizing benefits.
-Our innovative and systematic approach utilizes the science of improvement to address gender and promote positive changes in discriminatory social norms and practices.
-WI-HER promotes the institutionalization of gender integration and social inclusion as part of a resilient social and political foundation through locally-developed solutions, improved country leadership, and an expanded cross-sector partner base.
+Through our work in Gender, WI-HER promotes protected individuals, healthy families, prosperous communities, democratic societies.
+Gender is a cross-cutting thematic area that directly affects development outcomes and is intrinsically linked to national security and economic self-reliance.
+WI-HER integrates gender into development strategies through contextualized, adaptable, and systems strengthening methods that can be seamlessly integrated into ongoing and new programs while maximizing benefits.
+Our innovative and systematic approach, iDARE, is based on the science of improvement, and utilizes tested tools at government, organizational, and community levels.
+Across all levels and sectors, WI-HER uses iDARE’s holistic approach to transform societal norms and promote gender equality and social equity.
+Through iDARE, WI-HER leverages local solutions and government leadership to institutionalize gender integration and social inclusion as part of a resilient social and political foundation.